oscardelalanza/Tic-Tac-Toe-js/README.md

 ### Install

-To install the requires packages do the following
+To install the requires packages do the following.

-- Inside `Tic-Tac-Toe-js` directory run the command `npm install`
+- Inside `Tic-Tac-Toe-js` directory run the command `npm install`.

 ### Usage